 Illustration Case Study: Step-by-Step Process for Winter Olympics Artwork

-Having explored the work styles and approaches, Yaroslava says that with long-term practice, both traditional and digital artists work out their own routine and the number of creative stages.
-In this post, she shares her process which mostly has 5 steps.
-Here it’s presented by the example of her fresh artwork reflecting the theme of the Winter Olympic Games.
+Having explored the work styles and approaches, Yaroslava says that, with long-term practice, both traditional and digital artists develop their own routines and the number of creative stages.
+In this post, she shares her process, which mostly has 5 steps.
+Here ,it’s presented by the example of her fresh artwork reflecting the theme of the Winter Olympic Games.

 Stage 1: Sketching by Hand

-The first stage is devoted to the search of composition, dimensions, characters and their interactions.
+The first stage is devoted to the search for composition, dimensions, characters, and their interactions.
 It is done by hand sketching.
-If this sketch isn’t going to be shown to clients, don’t try to go deep into all the details – strive for the level of fidelity clear for you personally and save the ideas.
+If this sketch isn’t going to be shown to clients, don’t try to go deep into all the details – strive for the level of fidelity that is clear to you personally and save the ideas.

 Stage 2: Turning a Traditional Sketch into Digital